10 Essential Tips Every Flutist Needs to Know

 Audition Tip No. 2: Know how much time you’re allowed for a warm-up on-site

-When planning, I like to work backwards.
-If my audition time is at 10 AM, I want to know when I can start warming up before my audition.
+When planning, it helps to work backward.
+If your audition time is at 10 AM, you want to know when you can start warming up before your audition.
 Some schools have first come first serve unlimited practice room time, while others set practice limitations.

 When I applied to graduate school, we were only allotted a practice room for 60 minutes.
 Because I knew that ahead of time, I could prepare for the day’s schedule.
 I started doing mock audition days where I gave myself a 60 minute warm-up, followed by a 5 or 10 minute break then ran my audition.